-In contrast, FOCUS produces sharp, consistent attention maps that tightly align with known physiological markers—specifically, stress-induced lesions in the spatial domain and well-defined spectral responses at the red-edge (750\,nm) and SWIR (~2,100\,nm) bands, which are strongly linked to chlorophyll degradation and protein absorption in plant tissues.
-This highlights the biological validity and interpretability of our approach.
-In Figure~\ref{fig:qual_saliency1}, we observe that FOCUS is robust across replicates: attention consistently focuses on biochemically informative areas, whereas Prompt-CAM shows unstable activation and Grad-CAM fails to distinguish background noise.
-This suggests that our spectral prompts and sink routing modules provide more stable and reproducible attention allocation.
-Finally, Figure~\ref{fig:band_saliency} shows band-wise heatmaps under different spectral groupings.
-FOCUS not only identifies where important features lie spatially, but also which specific bands matter—e.g., sharp peaks in the red-edge and protein-sensitive SWIR bands—demonstrating fine-grained spatial–spectral attribution.
-By contrast, baseline methods either collapse saliency across bands or highlight spectrally irrelevant regions, offering little insight to domain experts.
-Together, these qualitative findings reinforce the quantitative results and validate FOCUS as a reliable tool for interpretable hyperspectral vision tasks.
+We use visual comparisons to evaluate the interpretability and spectral coherence of FOCUS.
+Overall, FOCUS produces cleaner and more localized saliency patterns than existing methods.
+As shown in Figure~\ref{fig:qual_saliency3}, Grad-CAM tends to generate diffuse saliency maps that offer limited value under challenging spectral conditions.
+Prompt-CAM improves contrast but still struggles to achieve fine-grained localization in biologically informative regions.
+In contrast, FOCUS generates sharp and consistent attention maps.
+These maps align closely with known physiological markers.
+Specifically, the model accurately highlights stress-induced lesions in the spatial domain.
+It also identifies distinct spectral responses in the red-edge (750\,nm) and SWIR ($\sim$2,100\,nm) bands.
+These wavelengths are linked to chlorophyll degradation and protein absorption in plant tissues, which supports the biological validity of our approach.
+Figure~\ref{fig:qual_saliency1} demonstrates the robustness of FOCUS across replicates.
+The attention consistently targets biochemically informative areas.
+Conversely, Prompt-CAM exhibits unstable activation, and Grad-CAM fails to distinguish the object from background noise.
+This indicates that our spectral prompts and sink routing mechanism ensure more stable attention allocation.
+Finally, Figure~\ref{fig:band_saliency} displays band-wise heatmaps for different spectral groups.
+FOCUS identifies not only where important features lie spatially but also which specific bands are significant.
+For example, it reveals sharp peaks in the red-edge and protein-sensitive SWIR bands.
+In comparison, baseline methods often collapse saliency across bands or highlight spectrally irrelevant regions, which provides limited insight for domain experts.
+These qualitative findings reinforce our quantitative results and validate FOCUS as a reliable tool for interpretable hyperspectral vision.